 First transplanting: Into the rockwool blocks

-As the plants establish and develop in the rockwool blocks, care must be taken to ensure that they have adequate space.
-Crowded plants will stretch, become tall and spindly, and result in poorer quality transplants.
+As the plants establish and develop in the rockwool blocks, care must be taken to ensure they have adequate space.
+Crowded plants will stretch, become tall and spindly and result in poorer quality transplants.
 The plants should be spaced whenever their leaves begin to touch.

-as it is placed into the space in the top of the block to allow for more root development
+Figure 6.
+Transplanting the young seedlings into the rockwool blocks, the plug is rotated 90° as it is placed into the space in the top of the block to allow for more root development

-At five weeks after seeding the plants the target rootzone temperature should be 20°C. The supplemental lighting is reduced from 18 hours to 14 hours in order to help reduce the "light shock" once the young plants are transplanted into the production greenhouse where no supplemental lighting is used (Portree 1996).
+At 5 weeks after seeding the plants, the target rootzone temperature should be 20°C. Supplemental lighting is reduced from 18 hours to 14 hours in order to help reduce the ‘light shock’ once the young plants are transplanted into the production greenhouse where no supplemental lighting is used (Portree 1996).

-To determine the number of plants required for the greenhouse, multiply the production area (meters) by your desired plant density.
-The standard pepper grow bag 1 meter in length has an approximate volume of 16 - 20 litres when full.
+To determine the number of plants required for the greenhouse, multiply the production area (metres) by your desired plant density.
+The standard pepper grow bag 1 (metre in length) has an approximate volume of 16 to 20 litres when full.
 The number of rows can then be calculated.

 Transplanting into the production greenhouse; "house-set"

 Examination of the underside of the rockwool blocks should reveal a number of roots beginning to develop through the bottom of the block.
-This is another indication that the plants are ready to be transplanted onto into the greenhouse to allow the roots to "knit" into the growing media, for example, coco coir or rockwool slabs.
+This is another indication the plants are ready to be transplanted onto into the greenhouse to allow the roots to ‘knit’ into the growing media – for example, coco coir or rockwool slabs.

-Figure 28.
+Figure 9.
 Conditioned bag

-The growing media should be wetted, or "conditioned" with nutrient feed solution (E.C.
+The growing media should be wetted, or ‘conditioned’, with nutrient feed solution (E.C.
 2.5 - 3.0 mmhos) for 24 hours before the plants are set onto the media.
 The general rule is to condition the media with feed solution at the same E.C. as exists in the rockwool block.
 It is also important to ensure that the media is at 20°C, and that this root zone temperature is maintained throughout the remainder of the growing season.

-Careful attention should be paid to the application of the feed solution, target a 5% overdrain.
+Careful attention should be paid to the application of the feed solution; target a 5% overdrain.
 Overwatering at this point will hinder the development of a strong root system, resulting in a root system that will not perform well under the intense light conditions in the coming summer months.
 Increase the amount of nutrient solution delivered to maintain the 5% overdrain target as the plants grow larger.
-Maintain a feed E.C. of 2.5 - 3.5 mmhos, the rootzone E.C. can be allowed to rise to about 4.0 to 4.5 mmhos, as the season progresses and light levels begin to improve, the rootzone E.C. should be brought down to 3.5 to 4.0 mmhos.
+Maintain a feed E.C. of 2.5 to 3.5 mmhos.
+The rootzone E.C. can be allowed to rise to about 4.0 to 4.5 mmhos.
+As the season progresses and light levels begin to improve, the rootzone E.C. should be brought down to 3.5 to 4.0 mmhos.

 Pruning and plant training

 Pepper plants are managed with 2 main stems per plant, resulting in a density of 12 stems/m² from an initial planting density of 6 plants/m2.
 Pruning also improves air circulation around the plant which helps to reduce disease (Horbowicz and Stepowska 1995).
-Plants are generally pruned every two weeks.
-As new leaves and lateral side shoots develop from the axils of the new nodes on the growing stems, they have to be pruned to maintain the two main-stem architecture of the plant.
+Plants are generally pruned every 2 weeks.
+As new leaves and lateral side shoots develop from the axils of the new nodes on the growing stems, the plants have to be pruned to maintain the 2 main-stem architecture of the plant.

-Each stem will grow to a height of up to 4 meters (13 feet) and require support in order to remain upright.
+Each stem will grow to a height of up to 4 metres (13 feet) and require support in order to remain upright.
 Twine hung from the overhead support wires is used to support each stem.
 The twine is tied to the main stem about 30 centimetres (12 inches) up from the block, one length of twine per stem.
-Ensure that the twine is not tied too tightly to the stem or the stem can be damaged as it expands.
+Ensure that twine is not tied too tightly to the stem, or the stem can be damaged as it expands.

-Early in the season the plants are pruned to one leaf per node, that is the main leaf at the node is allowed to develop and the lateral stem developing from the node is removed.
+Early in the season the plants are pruned to one leaf per node.
+That is, the main leaf at the node is allowed to develop and the lateral stem developing from the node is removed.
 Beginning in April, a second leaf can be left to develop at every node on the main stem.
 The lateral stem is allowed to develop to its first node, at which point a leaf develops as well as another secondary lateral stem.
 The secondary lateral stem is pruned out, leaving the first leaf on the original lateral stem as well as the primary leaf on the main stem.

-Care has to be taken when pruning to ensure that the main stem is not "blinded", that the growing point of the main stem is not pruned out.
+Care has to be taken when pruning to ensure that the main stem is not ‘blinded’, that the growing point of the main stem is not pruned out.
 If this occurs the main stem will not develop any further.
 The main approach to avoid blinding the main stem is to allow the lateral to develop 1.5 to 2.0 centimetres (0.5 to 1.0 inches) before pinching it out.
 This allows the lateral to be clearly identified an makes it easier to be very clear on what is being removed to ensure that the main stem growing point is left intact.

 Flower and fruit set

-Once this balance is established it is important to work to maintain the balance for continual, steady production throughout the season.
-If the crop goes 'out of balance' the production of fruit can occur in flushes interspersed with periods of vegetative growth where growers have to work hard to direct the plants back into a generative, fruit producing direction.
-Once the pepper crop establishes a pattern of production i.e. flushes of fruit production, it is difficult to direct it away from this pattern to a more steady cycle of fruit production.
+Once this balance is established, it is important to work to maintain the balance for continual, steady production throughout the season.
+If the crop goes 'out of balance', the production of fruit can occur in flushes interspersed with periods of vegetative growth.
+In which case growers will have to work hard to direct the plants back into a generative, fruit producing direction.
+Once the pepper crop establishes a pattern of production (in other words, flushes of fruit production), it is difficult to direct it away from this pattern to a steadier cycle of fruit production.